-11.6 Right of attendance for Chief Finance Officer
+11.6 Right of attendance for Director of Finance and Policy

-Governing Bodies are required to permit the Chief Finance Officer of the Authority or any officer of the Authority nominated by the Chief Finance Officer to attend meetings of the governing body at which any agenda items are relevant to the exercise of her or his responsibilities.
+Governing Bodies are required to permit the Director of Finance and Policy of the Authority or any officer of the Authority nominated by the Director of Finance and Policy to attend meetings of the governing body at which any agenda items are relevant to the exercise of her or his responsibilities.
 Attendance will normally be limited to items which relate to issues of probity or overall financial management and such attendance should not be regarded as routine.
 Prior notice of such attendance will be given unless it is impracticable to do so.